my-openlab/projects/fv_enc/doc/journal.md

   <figcaption>Decryption error</figcaption>
 </figure>

-found the error: code was suppose to be :
+I found the error:'my' model.py code was suppose to be :
 ```
     cst1, cst2, pt1, pt2 = (rlwe_updated.gen_uniform_poly(n, t).tolist() for i in range(4))
 and not